giantswarm/docs/src/content/platform-overview/why-do-you-need-a-developer-platform/index.md

 user_questions:
   - Why do you need a developer platform?
   - Why should a developer platform be self-service?
-  - Why should a developer platform be open-source
+  - Why should a developer platform be open-source?
   - Why do you need a good team of SREs?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-horizon